saleyn/emmap/README.md

 The `emmap` application allows a user to maintain atomic persistent counters.
-This could be useful for continuous numbering of some events in the system which could be efficiently shared among processes in a thread-safe way and at the same time being persistent.
+This could be useful for continuous numbering of some events in the system which could be efficiently shared among Erlang or OS processes in a thread-safe way and at the same time being persistent.
 This is a very light-weight approach compared to using `mnesia` or other form of persistent storage.

 Here is an example: